andyatkinson/blog/_posts/2009-08-06-ruby-based-static-site-generators.markdown

 #### [Jekyll](http://github.com/mojombo/jekyll)

  - Supports migrating from other platforms like Movable Type and Typo
- - Jekyll used daily in the real world by powering Github Pages
+ - Jekyll used daily in the real world by powering GitHub Pages
  - Source code highlighting

 #### Summary

 Staticmatic, Webby, and Jekyll are the best options.
 Webby has more features and has been around longer.
-Jekyll works locally or can be used through Github pages.
+Jekyll works locally or can be used through GitHub pages.

 After spending a few minutes and doing basic testing with each, I prefer Staticmatic for static webpage development where I'm building out a site in Haml quickly.